zhou-haitao/zhou-haitao.github.io/ucm/sandbox/sparse/kvcomp/README.md

 ### Installation

 KVComp is part of the UCM Sparse Attention module.
 For installation instructions, please refer to the [UCM's top-level README](../../../../README.md).
-Once UCM is installed, KVComp is natrually supported by running the following example python scripts.
+Once UCM is installed, KVComp is naturally supported by running the following example python scripts.

 ```bash
 python ucm/sandbox/sparse/kvcomp/offline_inference_kvcomp.py